sbellos00/caldera-agency/blogpost.md

 - **Clients are looking for specialized expertise, clarity, and proof.** LinkedIn's rigid templates and fleeting updates make it hard for prospects to see exactly why you're different and better.
 - **LinkedIn makes you visible, but your website makes you credible.** Consultants relying solely on LinkedIn risk blending in, underselling their expertise, and losing deals without ever knowing.
-- **Your website is your only chance to control the narrative:** clearly showcasing your unique approach, detailed results, and depth of expertise—exactly what high-value clients need to see to trust you and say "yes."
+- **Your website is your only chance to control the narrative:** clearly showcasing your unique approach, detailed results, and depth of expertise - exactly what high-value clients need to see to trust you and say "yes."
 - **A professional website isn't about generating leads, it's about converting them.** It complements LinkedIn by communicating your value clearly and reinforcing your authority, helping you turn interested prospects into paying clients.

 ---